mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 ---
 ## Outline

+- Introduction / Summary of claims
+	- Can we trust these guys?
+Is this real or a bunch of fluff / get-rich-quick scheme?
+	- "Extraordinary claims require extraordinary evidence"
+	- Is this worth paying attention to?
+	- Is this worth learning and using and building upon?
+	- Are there any problems today that can be dismissed?
+Is it reasonable to assume things will get better?
+- The claims and responses (one paragraph per)
+- My opinions (?)
+- Conclusion

 - Why build AI?
 The glorious vision of the future (from the 1930s, to Ray Kurzweil, to the e/acc movement and beyond)
 - The dark side of AI
 	- AI slop in many forms (across many industries)